 Select the check box to enable certificate revocation checking.
 This prevents users who have revoked user certificates from authenticating.

 Select the check box to use the certificate revocation list (CRL) published by the CA that issued the certificates to validate a certificate's status of revoked or not revoked.

 Enter the server file path or the local file path from which to retrieve the CRL.

 Select this check box to use the Online Certificate Status Protocol (OCSP) certificate validation protocol to get the revocation status of a certificate.

 Use CRL in case of OCSP failure

-If you configure both CRL and OCSP, you can check this box to fall back to using CRL if OCSAP checking is not available.
+If you configure both CRL and OCSP, you can select this box to fall back to using CRL if OCSP checking is not available.

 Send OCSP Nonce